yiqin/Onepick/README.md

 A food delivery iOS system for local restaurants

-This is a premium project for Allpick (iOS version) which cooperates with a local restaurant in West Lafayette.
+This is a premium project which cooperates with a local restaurant in West Lafayette.

 The back-end service is on Parse.com.
 Core Data is used to store the address information.